aidankardan8/Linear-Statistical-Models-Project/README.md

 We want to create a model to understand what factors influence a nation's happiness.

 ## Tools and Technologies
-This project was done in R, utilizing its data analytics tools to gather key insights about the data.
+This project was done in R Markdown using R, utilizing its data analytics tools to gather key insights about the data.

 ## Results and Visualizations
 All relevant outputs are in the All Results pdf.
 A condensed version of key results and visualizations are in the 439 Final WriteUp w_Appendix pdf.